March 18: Joan has a repairman in her Imperial House apartment to repair her stove.

-Joan is invited to the ceremony by George Stevens Jr, but declines.
-Joan reportedly also doesn't watch the ceremony, but she is mentioned during the program by producer Joseph L. Mankiewicz.
+March 21: The AFI's "Tribute to Bette Davis," and Lifetime Achievement award ceremony to Davis is televised on CBS.
+Joan had been invited to the ceremony by George Stevens Jr, but declined.
+Joan reportedly doesn't watch the ceremony, but she is mentioned during the program by producer Joseph L. Mankiewicz.

 March 24: Joan telephones Carl Johnes to thank him for a small gift he had sent her for her birthday.
-(Source: "Crawford: The Last Years")

 May 6: Joan gives her pet Shih Tzu, Princess Lotus Blossom to Zora Papich, the sister of Joan's caregiver and friend, Darinka Papich.
 (Source: Carleton Varney)

-Cathy reports that Joan sounded "tired" during the telephone call.
-This is the last time Cathy talks to Joan.
+May 8: For Mother's Day, Joan receives flowers from daughter Christina, and is telephoned by daughters, Cathy and Cindy.
+Cathy later reports that Joan sounded "tired" during the telephone call.
+This is the last time daughters Cathy and Cindy talk to Joan.

 May 9: Darinka Papich stays with Joan for the entire day and night.
 (Source: Darinka Papich/Carleton Varney)

 According to Darinka Papich, as she is helping Joan to the toilet on this day, she says to Joan; "I think I said something like, 'I want to pray for you', and Joan said 'Oh, Darinka, don't do that."
 (Source: Darinka Papich/Carleton Varney)

 Papich later tells Joan's daughter, Christina, about the exchange.
 However, in Christina's book "Mommie Dearest," she claims Joan's last words were "Dammit, don't you dare ask God to help me," which Papich later denounced as being a fabrication of this May 9th exchange between she and Joan.